 The word entrée (pronounced "ON-tray") can be a confusing one, especially for world travelers.
 It's a culinary term that signifies a course during meal service, but which course depends on where you're dining.
 In the United States and parts of Canada, the word entrée is often used to mean the main dish part of a meal, such as a roast chicken with vegetables.
 However, in other countries, particularly Europe, it is not uncommon to hear the word entrée used to indicate a first course, appetizer, or starter.
 This can include hors d'oeuvre, soup, or salad.

 When traveling, it's helpful to remember the meaning is different.
 Otherwise, you might end up getting your starter as your main course or vice versa.
 If you're not sure, you could always specify "first course" or "appetizer" when ordering a starter, and "second course" or "main course" instead of using the term entrée at all.

-To add even more confusion to ordering food, the word entrée, can also refer specifically to the protein (or otherwise central) component of a dish, as opposed to its accompaniments.
+To add even more confusion, the word can also refer specifically to the protein (or otherwise central) component of a dish, as opposed to its accompaniments.

-Thus the word entrée referred to the third course of a classic menu, setting up a classic case of confusion.
-Take heart, though.
-The staff at many European restaurants, especially those that cater to visitors, will help you if you seem confused.
-Just ask.
+Thus the word entrée has gone from referring to the first course to a later course and back again, causing confusion for traveling diners everywhere.
+Luckily the staff at many European restaurants, especially those that cater to visitors, will help you if you seem confused.